 9-1-1 is for police, fire, or medical emergencies when immediate action is required: someone’s health, safety or property is in jeopardy or a crime is in progress.

-- A substantive, in-progress crime such as a fight, break and enter (if there is a suspect on scene) or a report of an impaired driver
+- An in-progress crime such as theft, break and enter or vandalism (if there is a suspect on scene) or to report an impaired driver

-- A serious crime that has just occurred (examples: sexual assault or robbery)
+- A serious crime that has just occurred (sexual or other assault, robbery, child abduction)

-- Reporting a crime with no suspect (example: theft of a licence plate)
+- Reporting a crime with no suspect (example: theft of a license plate or bicycle)

-- Reporting a crime with suspect, but suspect is not on the scene (example: fraud)
+- Reporting a crime with suspect, but the suspect is not on the scene (example: fraud)